Why going to school is important

 Tips to help improve your child’s attendance

-- Talk to your child about school and how important it is.
-You can ask them how they feel about school, what they like and if there are any problems.
+- Talk to your child about school and the importance of attending every day.
+You can ask them how they feel about school, what interests them or if they are having any difficulties.
+Some problems to look out for include:

-- Encourage and celebrate good attendance habits with your child, including arriving to school on time every day.
+- Encourage and celebrate good attendance habits with your child, including arriving at school on time every day.

 - Set a good example.
 Show them how you keep to your own commitments.

-- Encourage your child to take on hobbies that they enjoy such as sports and clubs.
-This will help them develop positive relationships outside of the classroom setting.
+- Encourage your child to take on hobbies at school that they enjoy such as sports and clubs.
+This will help them develop positive relationships outside of the classroom setting and can help your child feel part of a group, important to the school, and more motivated.

 - Help your child maintain daily routines such as finishing homework and getting a good night’s sleep.